tylerdolezal/hybrid_MCMD/TUTORIAL.md

 ```
 defines the upper limit allowed for the z-coordinate of atoms to use in applying a frozen substrate layer.
 Example:
 - `freeze_threshold: 7.0`: atoms at and below z = 7 Å will be frozen.

-**Important Notes:**
-If the provided simulation cell does not contain a vacuum in the z direction, a 50 Å vacuum will automatically be added before introducing the sheet of adsorbates to the surface model.
-  - The height of the adsorbate sheet is determined using the van der Waals radius of the adsorbate and the metal elements present in the surface model.
-  - The spacing between adsorbates in the sheet is determined using the van der Waals radius of the adsorbates.

 ### Batch Mode
 The `batch_mode` setting allows users to iterate through compositions or to perform multiple simulations at a given composition: